jsunconf/2014.jsunconf.eu/contents/about/index.md

 <h3 class="subheader">What is an Unconf?</h3>

 Unconf means unconference.
 There is no schedule or speaker list in advance.
 Everybody can apply with a talk.
 Everybody can vote for talks.
-The most desired talks will happen.
+The talks with the most upvotes will be picked.

 <h3 class="subheader">JS Unconf is brought to you by:</h3>